tolauwae/phd-thesis/src/multiverse/multiverse.typ

 However, in all these debuggers, the output effects are internal to the system.
 For the Scratch debuggers, the visual output is actually part of the execution model~@maloney10:scratch-programming-language.

-\paragraph{Reversible programming languages}
+=== Reversible programming languages

 The concept of reversible computation has a longstanding history in computer science~@zelkowitz73:reversible@bennett88:notes@mezzina20:software, with the most notable models for reversibility being reversible Turing machines~@axelsen16:on, and reversible circuits~@saeedi13:synthesis.
 Furthermore, the design of reversible languages has evolved into its own field of study~@gluck23:reversible, with languages for most programming paradigms, such as the imperative, and first reversible language, Janus~@lutz86:janus@yokoyama08:principles@lami24:small-step-semantics, several functional languages~@yokoyama12:towards@matsuda20:sparcl, object-oriented languages~@schultz16:elements@haulund17:implementing@hay-schmidt21:towards, monadic computation~@heunen15:reversible, and languages for concurrent systems~@danos04:reversible@schordan16:automatic@hoey18:reversing.
 Several works have investigated how reversible languages can help reversible debuggers~@chen01:reversible@engblom12:review@lanese18:cauder, however, full computational reversibility is not necessary for back-in-time debugging~@engblom12:review.
-%A lot of research has gone into reversible computing for concurrent systems, leading to Moreover, these reversible languages do not consider output effects on the external world, with a few notable exceptions in the space of proprietary languages for industrial robots.
+//A lot of research has gone into reversible computing for concurrent systems, leading to Moreover, these reversible languages do not consider output effects on the external world, with a few notable exceptions in the space of proprietary languages for industrial robots.

-\paragraph{Reverse execution of industrial robots}
+=== Reverse execution of industrial robotics

 While numerous examples can be imagined where actions affecting the environment cannot be easily reversed, there are sufficient scenario's where this is possible, for reverse execution to be widely used in industry.
 The reversible language by #cite(form: "prose", <schultz20:reversible>) is particularly interesting.
 The work proposes a system for error handling in robotics applications through reverse execution, and identifies two types of reversibility; direct and indirect.